Sustainable Scuba Diving in the Maldives: Best Dive Spots + Eco-Friendly Resorts

 And with scuba centres and PADI-certified operators at many of the archipelago’s resorts, you don’t have to go far to venture underwater.

 Due to the fragility of the Maldives’ ecosystems, many of these tourism operators understand the importance of championing sustainability and have implemented eco-friendly practices into their experiences.
-As a result, eco-tourism is alive and well in the archipelago.
+As a result, eco-tourism and coral reef protection in the Maldives is alive and well!

 In this sustainable guide to scuba diving in the Maldives, discover why this Indian Ocean gem should be at the top of your dive wishlist.
 In addition to highlighting the best dive sites in the Maldives, we’ve included eco-friendly dive resorts in each of the atolls to help you plan your trip.